rgolubtsov/rgolubtsov.github.io/src/data/harp-inst/gotchas.md

 ### A one approach to bypass installing Node Sass which causes `node-gyp` segfaulting

-Consider the following situation when during installation of **Harp** it collects and installs all its dependencies and, at the time of installing Node Sass, it complains to unable fulfilling this procedure because Node Sass has to be built using `node-gyp`, but the latter causes segfault just after launching it.
+Consider a situation when during installation of **[Harp](http://harpjs.com "Harp, the static web server with built-in preprocessing")**, it collects and installs all its dependencies and, at the time of installing Node Sass, it complains to unable fulfilling this procedure because Node Sass has to be built using `node-gyp`, but the latter causes segfault just after launching it.

 The aforementioned error may occur during installation of **Harp** on a machine with limited system resources running **Arch Linux 32**.
 The following command/log entry shows this (intermediate output omitted):